epics-rip/bundleCPP/README.md

 # EPICS V4 Release 4.X.0 C++ Bundle Read-Me

-__This is the README.md file from the bundleCPP master branch.__
+This is the README.md file from the EPICS bundleCPP __master__ branch.

-This README provides a guide to building the EPICS V4 C++ modules from this packaged release.
+__The git submodule versions that this branch refers to are probably out of date.
+We have not been releasing this module as frequently as new releases of EPICS 7, which also contains these same modules.
+If the bundleCPP project's [release files](https://github.com/epics-base/bundleCPP/releases) are too old for you, a `git clone --recursive` of this branch probably won't give you what you want either.
+Doing `git submodule update --remote` should update the submodules to their latest available versions, but we can't promise that the result will always build or work properly.__

-Authors:
+This README provides a guide to building the EPICS V4 C++ modules from a packaged release of this project.

- * David Hickin, Diamond
+Current Authors:

  * Andrew Johnson, Argonne National Laboratory

 ## Prerequisites